Sinus Lift Surgery

-A sinus lift, also known as a sinus augmentation, is an effective way to increase the amount of osseous (bony) tissue in the maxilla so that dental implantation can be successful.
-Sinus lifts involve pushing against the maxillary sinus, one of two small chambers of air on either side of the nose, in order to create more space for the maxilla.
+A sinus lift surgery, also known as a sinus augmentation, is an effective way to increase the amount of osseous (bony) tissue in the maxilla so that dental implantation can be successful.
+Sinus lift surgeries involve pushing against the maxillary sinus, one of two small chambers of air on either side of the nose, in order to create more space for the maxilla.
 The maxillary sinuses are lined with a membrane that separates the air and mucus within the sinus from the bony tissue outside.
-In a sinus lift, a dentist will press against the lower portion of this membrane, compressing the maxillary sinus and opening more room into which the maxilla can expand.
+In a sinus lift surgery, a dentist will press against the lower portion of this membrane, compressing the maxillary sinus and opening more room into which the maxilla can expand.